adloky/smalls/ruy-lopez-mbm.md

 **14...Bxf3?**

 Fatalibekova doesn’t realize that the e5 -pawn is still taboo.
 Instead 14...Nxe5?
 15.Nxe5 loses a piece (I’ll let you work out the captures!) but the text is also inadequate as it allows a dangerous attack.
-Nonetheless, even after 14...Bh5 White could put Black under pressure, for example after 15.b4 Ne6 16.Nf5 0- 0 17.a4, or even 15.b4 Ne6 16.g4 Bg6 17.Nf5 O-O 18.a4.
+Nonetheless, even after 14...Bh5 White could put Black under pressure, for example after 15.b4 Ne6 16.Nf5 O-O 17.a4, or even 15.b4 Ne6 16.g4 Bg6 17.Nf5 O-O 18.a4.
 Note that White can take the liberty of ‘weakening’ the kingside with g2-g4 as he has a bind on the position and, besides, the pawn supports his knight on an excellent attacking square.

 **15.Qxf3 Nxe5 16.Qg3 Ng6 17.Nf5 Ne6**